 What's the problem with mental illness?

 Mental illness isn’t going away, and ignoring it is going to cost you.
 Let’s say you employ 50 people.
 According to the National Institute of Mental Health External Site, around 10 of them — one-fifth of your workforce — suffer from a diagnosable mental illness like anxiety and depression.
-A recent Blue Cross® and Blue Shield® External Site shows that six of the top-10 conditions affecting millennials, who are forecasted to represent half of the workforce by 2020, are related to behavioral health.
+A recent Blue Cross® and Blue Shield® Health of America Report® External Link shows that six of the top-10 conditions affecting millennials, who are forecasted to represent half of the workforce by 2020, are related to behavioral health.

 Just like other chronic illnesses, mental illness directly impacts your company with reduced productivity, increased health care costs, and reduced attendance at work.
 According to the Centers for Disease Control and Prevention External Site, depression alone is estimated to cause 200 million lost workdays each year — costing U.S. employers anywhere from $17 to $44 billion.
 Plus, employees who stay at work when they’re not fully productive — also known as presenteeism — cost you nearly double External Site what they would if they had simply stayed home.